April Michigan Event Calendar (2023): BEST Things to Do in April in Michigan, Easter Bunny, Easter Egg Hunts, Spring Festivals and more

 Join volunteers with the Belle Isle Conservancy as they scout Belle Isle Park in Detroit to spruce up the park.
 The spring clean up event begins at 9:30 am.
 The Belle Isle Conservancy will provide trash bags (made of recycled ocean plastic pollution) and gloves at check-in.
 Register and complete online volunteer waiver required to attend.

-April Events and Things to Do in West Michigan
+April Things to Do in West Michigan: Easter Egg Hunts, Bunny Trains and more

 The butterflies are still blooming in Grand Rapids.
 Throughout March thousands of butterflies have called the Frederik Meijer Gardens and Sculpture Park in west Michigan home and they’ll continue to amaze guests throughout April.